 Keeping it simple

-But I’m already over it and will grant this identitarian claptrap, because it’s a foolish thing to argue over.
+But I’m already over it and will grant this identitarian claptrap if people insist upon it, because it’s a foolish thing to argue over.
 Obviously, the woman question in poker is a bit off, because who wouldn’t want more women around?
 Society is based around women, all things happen because of them and for them.
 If you are a male winning player, you are very likely spending those winnings on women, to find one, or to console yourself for not having one around.
 What else is there, really?
 History, humanity, and the future revolve around women.

 Foxes take a keen interest in the building of henhouses